William (Bill) Bloss

 Atmospheric processing affects the current and future composition of our air, with impacts upon human and environmental health, air quality and climate.
-My research group addresses areas of atmospheric chemistry and clean air science, including
+My research group addresses areas of atmospheric chemistry and clean air science and policy, including

 - Understanding the sources and transformations of air pollutants in the urban atmosphere, ranging from trends in the UK to developing megacities such as Delhi

 - Quantifying the sources and sinks for atmospheric oxidants: impacts from processes such as new reactive nitrogen emissions and particulate-mediated renoxification

 - Applying air pollution science to improve local and regional air quality policy measures